-1. Participate in all class assignments/quizzes/exams and log into Blackboard regularly.
-2. Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions; and accepting responsibility for not understanding an assignment or failing an assignment.
-3. Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments.
-4. Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning.
-5. Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class\.
-6. Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus.
-7. Submit all assignments in accordance with due dates, formats, and requirements 8.
-Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration.
-9. Ask questions when something is unclear.
+1. Be on time and regularly attend class 2.
+Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment 3.
+Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments 4.
+Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning 5.
+Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class 6.
+Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus 7.
+Submit all assignments in accordance with due dates, formats, and requirements 8.
+Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration 9.
+Ask questions when something is unclear.

-XV.
+XIV.
 Attendance Policy